-Ovarian cancer rates declining in breast cancer survivorsJanuary 8th, 2013 in Cancer /
+Ovarian cancer rates declining in breast cancer survivorsJanuary 8, 2013 in Medicine & Health / Cancer

 (HealthDay)—Primary ovarian cancer incidence is declining in the United States, both among the general population and among breast cancer survivors, according to research published online Jan.
 2 in the Journal of Clinical Oncology.

 Sara J. Schonfeld, Ph.D., M.P.H., from the National Institutes of Health in Bethesda, Md., and colleagues analyzed data from the Surveillance, Epidemiology, and End Results program (1973 to 2008) to examine the incidence of second primary ovarian cancers among breast cancer survivors.